Charon-96/lecture_code/README.md

 # lecture_code
-code for lecture of Object Oriented Programming in 2022
+code for lecture of python 2022